antoniovazquezblanco/antoniovazquezblanco.github.io/_posts/2014-06-04-New-InsydeH2O-BIOS-update-format.md

 $_IFLASH_EC_IMG_
 ```

-I think this headers separate sections of the file as they are all 16 characters long.
+I think these headers separate sections of the file as they are all 16 characters long.
 By having a look inside Hexedit I found that there is a padding of 8 bytes between the last character and some famous file magic
 numbers.
 I've done a simple python script (filesplitter) for splitting this kind of files and continue the analysis.

 ```python